fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-6.md

     (Step  spikeball-3)
     ```

-    > Step 4 !
-Add the Randomise logic!
+  Step 5 !
+Add the collision logic (remember this is in our damaging shard)

     ```{.clojure .annotate linenums="1"}
     (spikeBall-collision-logic .spikeball-x-2 .spikeball-y-2)
     (spikeBall-collision-logic .spikeball-x-3 .spikeball-y-3)
     ```
-    > Step 5 !
-Add the collision logic (remember this is in our damaging shard)

 === "Full Code So Far"